cxn03651/write_xlsx/outlines_and_grouping.md

     worksheet.set_column('B:G', nil, nil, 1, 1)
     worksheet.set_column('H:H', nil, nil, 0, 0, 1)   # Collapsed flag.

-Note: Setting the $collapsed flag is particularly important for compatibility with OpenOffice.org and Gnumeric.
+Note: Setting the `collapsed` flag is particularly important for compatibility with OpenOffice.org and Gnumeric.

 For a more complete example see the